behu-kea/ITA24-2-sem/cs101/02-function-lambda.md

 ### Opgave 2 - level 2

-Write a Kotlin function that accepts two integers from the user and then prints
+Write a Kotlin function that takes two integers and then prints

 - the sum
 - the difference